asyrul21/recode-beginner-python/lectures/week-7/README.md

 These 3 classes are:

-1. The `JsonReadWrite`.
+1. The `JsonReadWriter`.
 This class is meant to help you with _READING_ data from a JSON file, and to _WRITE_ or SAVE your data back to the JSON file.

    NOTE: WE WILL LEARN ABOUT DATA FILE READ AND WRITE NEXT WEEK

    The class has been instantiated to an object called `jsonRW`.
-Hence, ot use any of its methods, you need to reference the OBJECT.
+Hence, to use any of its methods, you need to reference the OBJECT.
 DONT reference the BLUEPRINT.
 Example:

    ```python
    jsonRW.save(data)